Rough and Rowdy Ways World Wide Tour

-Rough and Rowdy Ways World Wide Tour (referred to by some journalists as part of the ongoing Never Ending Tour) is a concert tour by American singer-songwriter Bob Dylan in support of his 39th studio album Rough and Rowdy Ways (2020).
-The tour began in Milwaukee, Wisconsin on November 2, 2021.
-It was originally billed as concluding in 2024 but was extended through 2026.
+The Rough and Rowdy Ways World Wide Tour was a concert tour by American singer-songwriter Bob Dylan in support of his 39th studio album Rough and Rowdy Ways (2020).
+The tour began in Milwaukee, Wisconsin, on November 2, 2021, and was originally billed as ending in 2024 but was extended several times and concluded in Abilene, Texas, on May 1, 2026.
+It is regarded by some journalists as part of the Never Ending Tour.